jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 - If the VMs have to be deployed, change the value of the variable `VMS_COUNT` to the number of servers plus one (i.e. the client).
 Then, copy the if_names.txt.scenario1_same_network_UE1 to if_names.txt.scenario1_same_network_UEX (where X is the VM number, #VM) and modify the last byte of the IP addresses to 3 * #VM + 1, 3 * #VM + 2 and 3 * #VM + 3.
 We have already created these files for up to three servers plus one client (the last file), but it can be easily extended.

 - If you have already deployed 2 VMs (mptcpUe1 and mptcpUe2), you can create one (or several) clone of e.g. mptcpUe1.
-Then, you will have to change the name to mptcpUeX (where X is #VM) (on VirtualBox but also within the VM, modifying the files /etc/hostname and /etc/hosts -> this is not required but it is more clear), forward TCP port X2222 to 22 (using `vboxmanage`) and modify the files commented on the previous bullet point.
+Then, you will have to change the name to mptcpUeX (where X is #VM) (on VirtualBox but also within the VM, modifying the files /etc/hostname and /etc/hosts -> this is not required but it is more clear), forward TCP port X2222 to 22 (check the previous rule using `vboxmanage showvminfo mptcpUeX`, remove the previous rule with `vboxmanage modifyvm mptcpUe3 --natpf1 delete <rule name>` and add a new rule using `vboxmanage modifyvm mptcpUeX --natpf1 "tcpX2222,tcp,127.0.0.1,X2222,,22"`) and modify the files commented on the previous bullet point.

 To launch this scenario, e.g. with two servers, you can follow these steps: